David Brown (Canadian football)

-David Brown (born July 11, 1994) is a professional Canadian football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+David Brown (born July 11, 1994) is a Canadian former football offensive lineman and coach who is the assistant offensive line coach for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Brown played U Sports football for the Western Mustangs from 2014 to 2018.
-He was a member of the 53rd Vanier Cup championship team in 2017 and a U Sports First Team All-Canadian in 2017 and 2018.
+During the 53rd Vanier Cup, Brown tore his ACL but would finish the game helping the Mustangs to victory.
+He was a U Sports First Team All-Canadian in 2017 and 2018.

 Professional career

 Calgary Stampeders

-Brown was drafted in the fourth round, 28th overall, by the Calgary Stampeders in the 2018 CFL Draft and signed with the team on May 14, 2018.
+Brown was drafted in the fourth round, 28th overall, by the Calgary Stampeders in the 2018 CFL draft and signed with the team on May 14, 2018.
 He attended training camp with the team in 2018 but did not participate in the preseason due to a previous injury.
 Brown was suspended and then released so that he could complete his final year of U Sports eligibility.
 He re-joined the Stampeders after the conclusion of the 2018 season as it was announced by the team on December 21, 2018.

 In the 2019 season, Brown began the year on the practice roster, but dressed in his first professional game on July 18, 2019, against the Toronto Argonauts.
-He dressed for five regular season games in 2019.
+He was active for seven regular season games in 2019.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 As a pending free agent, Brown was released on January 13, 2021.

 Montreal Alouettes

 On June 9, 2021, it was announced that Brown had signed with the Montreal Alouettes.
 Following training camp, he made the team's active roster as a backup.
 He started his first game on October 11, 2021, in the Thanksgiving Day Classic against the Ottawa Redblacks.
 Brown played in 10 regular season games, starting in three, before being placed on the injured list for the final four games of 2021.
 He returned for the East Semi-Final playoff game, but the Alouettes lost to the Hamilton Tiger-Cats.
 He signed a contract extension on December 17, 2021.

+In the 2022 season, Brown played in all 18 regular season games.
+He started at centre in the East Semi-Final against the Hamilton Tiger-Cats and the East Final against the Toronto Argonauts.

+In the 2023 season, Brown tore his ACL for the third time during training camp and spent the entire season on the injured list.
+During the season he assisted offensive line coach Luc Brodeur-Jourdain and the Alouettes would go on to win the 110th Grey Cup.

+Coaching career

+On December 21, 2023, it was announced that Brown had joined the coaching staff of the Alouettes as the team's assistant offensive line coach.